 (c) Candidates will not use any props or other materials.
 Audience participation by the general corporate audience without reference to any individual is not considered use of a prop.
 Having a specific member or group of members identified by proper name participate is considered to be use of a prop.

 (d) Candidates may use a podium or walk the stage area but may not leave the stage during their candidate speech.
 Candidates must remain standing during the entire duration of the campaign speech.
 The entire presentation must begin and end on stage.

+(e) During the convention, the candidates’ cell phones must be turned into the Area Advisor until the election process is complete.

 20.7 Candidate Testing Procedures